WHAT DAYS ARE YOU OPEN?

 WHAT'S THE DIFFERENCE BETWEEN A DERMATOLOGIST AND TRICHOLOGIST?

-A trichologist is a specialist in the hair and scalp, who is medically trained but not medically qualified.
+A trichologist is a specialist in the hair and scalp, who is clinically trained but not medically qualified.
 Dermatologists are medically qualified doctors who specialise in the skin, hair and nails.
 Often, hair and scalp problems do not need to be treated by a doctor, for example male pattern hair loss, poor hair condition, and dandruff.
 Trichologists will see patients with conditions such as these where you are unlikely to be referred to a dermatologist, but are still a source of distress.
-Trichologists also work in complement to dermatologists, so where a problem requires medical treatment we will refer patients to their GP or dermatologist, as well as seeing patients who are already under the care of a dermatologist where the patient needs additional support and monitoring.
+Trichologists also work in complement to doctors, so where a problem requires medical treatment we will refer patients to their GP or dermatologist, as well as seeing patients who are already under the care of a dermatologist where the patient needs additional support and monitoring.
 Trichologists have much longer appointment times than the typical 10-15 minute dermatology appointments.
 You do not need a referral to see a trichologist, and can book in directly.
 Trichologists with a cosmetic background may also be more knowledgeable about hairdressing practices so are able to advise more fully on hair care.

 ARE TRICHOLOGISTS JUST HAIRDRESSERS?